Obstetrician Gynecologist

 This might sound like a lame question,but how do you choose your OBGYN,i'm having a hard time since i don't live in my home town picking a OBGYN?

-Asked by Gina about 10 years ago
+Asked by Gina over 10 years ago

 This is a very important question, not lame at all.
 I would start by asking friends and family who may live in your area.
 Post a question on your Facebook wall or ask your coworkers.
 Personal experiences with people you know are probably the best way to choose your provider.
 I don't put much trust in the online sites that allow patients to rate their doctors anonymously.
 I find that mostly people with negative experiences tend to post reviews, which makes the ratings really skewed.
 If you have a family practice doctor or internist, you could ask him or her for recommendations.
 Finally, you could use your insurance provider website for suggestions.